-You may lift 10 pounds (about the weight of a gallon of milk) or less.
-DO NOT do any heavy lifting or straining for the first 3 weeks.
+You may lift 10 pounds or 4.5 kilograms (about the weight of a gallon or 4 liters of milk) or less.
+Do not do any heavy lifting or straining for the first 3 weeks.
 You may be able to go back to a desk job within a couple of weeks.
 But, you may still get tired more easily at this time.

 If sutures (stitches), staples, or glue were used to close your skin, you may remove your wound dressings (bandages) and take a shower the day after surgery.